MaximilianMcC/ncea-website/README.md

 1. [x] Make site responsive for medium screens
 1. [ ] Get the text to put in the website from the client
 1. [ ] Replace the placeholder background image
+1. [ ] Make an events page
+1. [ ] Make a Google Maps embed in the events page
+1. [ ] Make the events added using a database in nodeJS

 ---
 ## Brief Spec